thefunkycat/practice-garage/README.md

 - install [nodejs](https://nodejs.org/en/) -- _install recommended version_

-use the commandline and go to the project.
+use the commandline and go to the project.<br>
+Within this project mulitple smaller projects are defined app, worker and web.
+Since we are running the javascript we should got to the web folder.

 Now type `npm install`<br>
 this will install all java script dependencies for the project.

 now webpack needs to watch the javascript files and place the generated files in the static/dist folder.<br>